 If an investor requires and identifies a Crown Land parcel for use, then an investor can be assured that there is a set process for award.
 It will take up to 8 weeks to negotiate price and to offer a leasehold contract on crown land/property.
-There is a 28 day4 public consultation process starting the 1st working day of month after submission of the development application and environmental impact assessment.
-Thereafter, development permission will be decided by the Land Development Control Authority5 within 8 weeks of receiving the investor's planning application, which includes the statutory 4 week public consultation period, as set out in the Land Development Control Ordinance which can be found on the St Helena Government website6.
+There is a 28 day2 public consultation process starting the 1st working day of month after submission of the development application and environmental impact assessment.
+Thereafter, development permission will be decided by the Land Development Control Authority within 8 weeks of receiving the investor's planning application, which includes the statutory 4 week public consultation period, as set out in the Land Development Control Ordinance.